 Long Term Planning

-While for some events you can put your bike in the back of the car, drive to the event, pay the entry fee and race, an Ironman event is one you need to put a lot of thought into, and will have likely signed up to many months in advance.
-You need a long term plan for race day, as at the very least you will need to be there the day before to register.
+At some events you can put your bike in the back of the car, drive to the event, pay the entry fee and race.
+However an Ironman race day is one you need to put a lot of thought into.
+You will have likely signed up to many months in advance.
+You need a long term plan for the weekend, as at the very least you will need to be there the day before to register.
 Unless you live very locally, this involves finding accommodation in the area, and travelling down.

 I highly recommend you travel down two days before to register.
-The reason for this is that if you get up at 7AM the day before the race for the 4 hour drive to the registration, and your car doesn’t start, there’s chaos on the railways or even just heavy traffic after an accident, that’s your race over before it’s begun.
-All that money on the entry, time invested in your training, all of it evaporates as registration closes at 12PM sharp the day before, no exceptions.
+The reason for this is that if you get up at 7AM the day before the race for the 4 hour drive to the registration, and your car doesn’t start, there’s chaos on the railways or even just heavy traffic after an accident, that’s your ironman race day over before it’s begun.
+All that money on the entry, time invested in your training, all of it evaporates as registration closes at 12PM sharp the day before.
+No exceptions.

 Here’s a recommended packing list: